karel-burda/locking-container/README.md

 It works with all containers from the [STL](https://en.cppreference.com/w/cpp/container).

-The [read-write lock principle](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) is used where there might be multiple concurrent readers, but at maximum one writer, is achieved using `std::shared_mutex` (or `std::shared_timed_mutex`) is used.
+The [read-write lock principle](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) is used, where there might be multiple concurrent readers, but at maximum one writer, is achieved using `std::shared_mutex` (or `std::shared_timed_mutex`) is used.

 It simply inherits from the given STL container (be it `std::vector`, `std::forward_list`, `std::unordered_map` with custom hash function and allocators, etc.) and implements additional methods.